 c.
 Writers: submit 1–5 writing samples.
 The total combined work samples should not exceed 15 pages.

-All application materials must be enclosed in a 9 x 12 -inch envelope.
+All application materials must be printed out on copy paper and enclosed in a 9 x 12 -inch envelope.
+High-quality printing is not required.
 Oversized materials will not be reviewed.

 If you would like your materials returned to you, please include a self-addressed envelope with sufficient postage.
 The museum is not able to retain any submitted material.